-Although developing workflows with the web UI is easy, Direktiv's Sync Tool can be used to make local workflow development faster and more convenient.
+Although developing flows with the web UI is easy, a command line tool can be used to make local flow development faster and more convenient.
+Direktiv's cli

-The Direktiv Sync Tool is available for Linux, Windows, and Mac platforms and is distributed as a
+The direktivctl is available for Linux, Windows, and Mac platforms and is distributed as a

-tar.gz file with every new release of the software.
+tar.gz file with every new release of Direktiv.
 The asset can be downloaded and unpacked to get the

 Setting up a Namespace

-Working with this tool assumes that you create a directory which is mirroring a namespace in Direktiv.
-This directory should be empty at start.
-The first thing to setup is the connectivity to Direktiv.
-For this a
+Working with the CLI assumes that you create a directory which is mirroring a namespace in Direktiv.
+This directory can be empty or can be a populated from a

 Pushing and Executing